What Type of Health Insurance Do I Need?

 Private Health Insurance

 When an individual or family shops and selects their own health insurance policy, whether the coverage has a Government subsidy or not, this is a private health insurance plan.
 A major medical plan will cover your medical bills, hospitals, surgery, doctors, labs, prescriptions, mental health, maternity, preventative visits, etc.

 If your plan only pays a certain dollar amount, like $1,000 for emergency room, it may be a “limited liability” health coverage plan.
 This is NOT a qualified health plan.
 A major medical plan will cover all the above-mentioned items and more, without a cap.
 You will have a “maximum out of pocket” limit, which means, once you meet your out-of-pocket max, the insurance company will pay for everything else up to no limits.

 It’s wise to request the help of a licensed health insurance agent/broker so they can explain how the plan works.
 Brokers/agents are free to the individual, because the insurance company pays them to assist you.
 Currently, all (ACA compliant) private health insurance plans whether they have a Government subsidy or not, may not “underwrite” you (they can’t look at your health history, height and weight, etc.) before they enroll you.
 Other plans that are not (ACA compliant) can underwrite you based on your health history, height and weight, etc., like “short term” health insurance plans can.
 These plans generally will not cover free preventative, mental health, maternity, and the prescription plans they offer may be limited.

 Group Health Insurance

 Group insurance is something you become eligible for with employment, either through your employer or a spouse or parents employer.
 Your employer will pay a percentage of your premiums for you, and sometimes they’ll help pay for spouse and dependents, but they are not required to do that.
 The group insurance plan, however, has to offer it to the spouse and dependents, but isn’t required to pay for them.
-They may offer to do so, but are not required to.
+They may offer to do so but are not required to.